Cirkit Designer Logo

 Cirkit Designer LogoOpen Project in Cirkit Designer

-Common Applications and Use Cases
+Common Applications

-• Touch Sensing: Implementing touch-sensitive interfaces.
+• Touch Sensing: Implementing touch-sensitive interfaces for devices.

 • Environmental Monitoring: Measuring changes in capacitance due to environmental factors.